Critical Language Scholarship (U.S. Dept. of State)

 - Statement of purpose

-Announcement date: All applicants will be contacted by email in mid-January with notification of whether their application passed the initial review process.
+Announcement date: All applicants will be contacted by email in mid-January with results of the initial review process.
 Applicants who pass the initial review process will be notified of their status as a scholarship recipient, alternate or non-recipient in early March.

 Faculty Representative: Keith Raether